Oak Grove United Methodist Church

 These are highlights, more or less in chronological order.
 For more information about events listed below, plus additional activities, follow any included links or see our CALENDAR section.

-UMW "SUSANNA WESLEY CIRCLE" MEETING ~ TUESDAY, APRIL 18 @ 2:00PM … in the Mt.
+UMW "SUSANNA WESLEY CIRCLE" MEETING ~ TUESDAY, MAY 16 @ 2:00PM … in the Mt.
 Jefferson Room on the 3rd floor of the Plaza Building in the Willamette View retirement community (12705 SE River Road).
 All interested women (not just OGUMC members) are invited to participate in this monthly opportunity for learning and fellowship!
+This month's program, "Hope for the Homeless among Us", will be presented by Cliff Hillebrandt, a Habitat for Humanity volunteer and OGUMC member.
 For more information about the Circle, see the UMW bulletin board in our Fellowship Hall or visit our Susanna Wesley Circle page.
 If you need directions or a ride or have other questions, contact Donna Metcalf (503-655-9049).
+For your calendars, our annual UMW "Welcome Summer" Luncheon will be held on Tuesday, June 20th.
+Stay tuned for details!

 SHOULD WE HOST AN OLD-FASHIONED NEIGHBORHOOD PICNIC ... again this summer?
 We've done so for six consecutive years and they've been wonderful events in terms of community outreach.
 Members of the community have told us they look forward to our picnic each summer, but they're big events (with around 150 attendees) that take a lot of work.
 Several past picnic team members are willing to be involved again, but we won't be able to proceed with planning unless more people are willing to step up and help.
-People have sometimes arrived at the picnic asking what they can do to help, but getting commitments from volunteers IN ADVANCE is much more helpful.
 Some of the different jobs to be done include spending as little as 30-60 minutes overseeing a game, greeting our guests or serving food, or distributing flyers in the community a week or two before the picnic.
 If you might be able to help in any way, please let Pastor Heather know.
-If enough people volunteer that we feel able to offer a picnic, it will be held on July 29th, our usual last-Saturday-in-July date.
+If enough people volunteer that we feel able to offer a picnic, it will be held on July 29th, our usual last-Saturday-in-July picnic date.

 "MISSION U" ~ JULY 27-30 … This longtime annual UMW summer event will again be held at the Alton Collins Retreat Center.
 Click here for more information.